-Cuban writer Reinaldo Arenas' 1992 autobiography, published after the author's death.
+Cuban writer Reinaldo Arenas's 1992 autobiography, published after the author's death.

-The book details the life and changing fortunes of the author, who, despite his early sympathy for Castro's revolution, soon finds himself persecuted by the new regime, both as a writer who refuses to toe the line ideologically, and as a homosexual.
-He is eventually imprisoned by the Cuban government.
+The book details the life and changing fortunes of the author, who, despite his early sympathy for Castro's revolution, soon found himself persecuted by the new regime, both as a writer who refused to toe the line ideologically and as a homosexual.
+He was eventually imprisoned by the Cuban government.

-Despite the harsh conditions, Arenas manages to survive, escaping to the United States in 1980.
+Despite the harsh conditions, Arenas managed to survive, escaping to the United States in 1980.